bitnami/charts/bitnami/cloudnative-pg/README.md

 ### Resource requests and limits

 Bitnami charts allow setting resource requests and limits for all containers inside the chart deployment.
-These are inside the `resources` value (check parameter table).
+These are inside the `*.resources` (under the `operator` and `pluginBarmanCloud` sections) value (check parameter table).
 Setting requests is essential for production workloads and these should be adapted to your specific use case.

-To make this process easier, the chart contains the `resourcesPreset` values, which automatically sets the `resources` section according to different presets.
+To make this process easier, the chart contains the `*.resourcesPreset`  (under the `operator` and `pluginBarmanCloud` sections) values, which automatically sets the `*.resources`  (under the `operator` and `pluginBarmanCloud` sections) section according to different presets.
 Check these presets in [the bitnami/common chart](https://github.com/bitnami/charts/blob/main/bitnami/common/templates/_resources.tpl#L15).
 However, in production workloads using `resourcesPreset` is discouraged as it may not fully adapt to your specific needs.
 Find more information on container resource management in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ### Backup and restore